Texas vs. TCU NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Texas has combined with its opponents to score more than 65.5 points only once this year.
+- Texas and its opponents have scored at least 65.5 points -- this matchup's point total -- just once this season.

-- The combined points per game average of the two teams, 84.5, is 19 points greater than Saturday's over/under.
+- The combined points per game average of the two teams, 84.5, is 19.0 points above Saturday's over/under.

-- The 49 combined points per game that these two squads have allowed this season are 16.5 fewer than the 65.5 total in this contest.
+- This contest's total is 16.5 points greater than the 49 these two squads combine to surrender per game this season.

-- Longhorns games have an average total of 57.4 points this season, 8.1 fewer than Saturday's over/under.
+- The average total in Longhorns games this season is 57.4, 8.1 points fewer than Saturday's over/under of 65.5 .

-- The 65.5 over/under in this game is 9.5 points higher than the 56 average total in Horned Frogs games this season.
+- The 65.5 over/under in this game is 9.5 points above the 56.0 average total in Horned Frogs games this season.

 Texas Stats and Trends

-- The Longhorns have been favored by 5 points or more four times this season and are 3-1 ATS in those contests.
+- The Longhorns have been favored by 4 points or more four times this season and are 3-1 ATS in those matchups.

-- Texas' games this year have hit the over on three of four set point totals (75%).
+- Texas' games this year have hit the over three times in four opportunities (75%).

-- When Texas records more than 25.7 points, it is 3-0 against the spread and 3-0 overall.
+- Texas is 3-0 against the spread and 3-0 overall this season when the team records more than 25.7 points.

-- Texas is 3-0 against the spread and 3-0 overall when the team churns out more than 391.3 yards.
+- Texas is 3-0 against the spread and 3-0 overall when the team picks up more than 391.3 yards.

-- This year, the Longhorns have four turnovers, one fewer than the Horned Frogs have takeaways (5).

 - Find the latest spread and moneyline odds for Texas at SISportsbook.